 - Try to blend in.

-- Pay attention to your surroundings at all times.
+- Always pay attention to your surroundings.

 - Talk to everyone during and after your stop (hotel, bellhop, hostel, bus) so they’re more likely to look after you.